 Absence from Canada

 Usually, you cannot receive EI benefits while outside Canada.
 (For exceptions, see "Am I allowed to leave Canada while receiving sickness benefits?" on page 12.)
 One measure we take to enforce this rule is to compare EI information with information from the Canada Border Services Agency.
 If we find you have been out of the country while collecting benefits, we will determine whether you were entitled to receive those benefits.
 If you were not entitled to receive them, we will calculate how much we overpaid you, and you will then have to repay the benefits.

 We may also impose penalties of up to three times your weekly benefit rate or three times the amount of your overpayment.
 As well, you may have to work more hours or, in the case of self-employment in fishing, you may need more insurable earnings to qualify for benefits in the future.

 If you knowingly withhold information, make misleading statements, or misrepresent the facts to make a false claim for benefits, this is considered misrepresentation.
 You could face severe monetary penalties or prosecution.
 This could also affect your future benefits.
-However, if you notify Service Canada of your actions before an investigation begins, we may waive the monetary penalties and prosecutions that might otherwise apply.
+However, if you disclose your actions to Service Canada before an investigation begins, we may waive any monetary penalties and prosecutions that might otherwise apply.

 Consequences of misrepresentation: Interest and penalties

 When EI claimants receive benefits to which they are not entitled, the amount of the overpayment counts as a debt that must be repaid.